ShreeGattani/ShreeGattani-langgraph-MAT496/README.md

 https://github.com/ShreeGattani/ShreeGattani-langgraph-MAT496/blob/main/Module%204/parallelization_mywork.ipynb

 ### Lesson 2 - Sub-graphs
 In this video, what I discovered was that sub-graphs provide a way of keeping independent states in various sections of a considerable graph, which is quite handy in multi-agent environments.
 They communicate with the parent graph via shared keys, so inputs such as cleaned_logs can be transferred into several sub-graphs, and outputs such as summary or report can be sent back to the parent.
 By creating output state schemas, we can prevent key conflicts and precisely state the data that each sub-graph makes available.
-Besides, sub-graphs are capable of working simultaneously, and tools like LangSmith come to aid in maintaining a clear and well-organized tracing even if the graph is large
+Besides, sub-graphs are capable of working simultaneously, and tools like LangSmith come to aid in maintaining a clear and well-organized tracing even if the graph is large. i have attached screenshots of langsmith tracing and langsmith studio

 Refrence notebook(modified) - https://github.com/ShreeGattani/ShreeGattani-langgraph-MAT496/blob/main/Module%204/sub-graph.ipynb